dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 }
 ```

-The `SearchTermTemplateSelector` class defines `DefaultTemplate` and `OtherTemplate` `DataTemplate` properties that are set to different data templates.
+The `SearchTermTemplateSelector` class defines `DefaultTemplate` and `OtherTemplate` <xref:Microsoft.Maui.Controls.DataTemplate> properties that are set to different data templates.
 The `OnSelectTemplate` override returns `DefaultTemplate`, which displays a message to the user, when the search query isn't equal to "xamarin".
 When the search query is equal to "xamarin", the `OnSelectTemplate` override returns `OtherTemplate`, which displays a basic message to the user.

 For more information about data template selectors, see [Create a DataTemplateSelector](~/fundamentals/datatemplate.md#create-a-datatemplateselector).